In the world of search engine optimization (SEO) and content creation, one term that often buzzes around is Latent Semantic Indexing (LSI).

 Topical authority is becoming a major ranking factor for search engines.
 On Google, for example, you can outrank websites with much higher domain authority (i.e. websites with a much stronger link profile) by creating content that has very high topical authority.

 For example, if all you write about is 1930s jazz music, your website will have very high topical authority on that topic.
-When you publish articles on that topic, your web page is going to rank very high.
-It’s likely you would outrank websites with higher domain authority.
+When you publish articles on that topic, your web page will likely rank very high.
+Your website might outrank other sites that have many more backlinks.

 We’ve talked a lot about latent semantic indexing.
 But it’s not the only tool that computers are using to try to understand the meaning of words.